zBlock-1/circom-rln/audit/REPORT.md

 Findings are broken down into sections by their respective impact:
  - Critical, High, Medium, Low impact
      - These are findings that range from attacks that may cause loss of funds, impact control/ownership of the contracts, or cause any unintended consequences/actions that are outside the scope of the requirements
- - Gas savings
-     - Findings that can improve the gas efficiency of the contracts
  - Informational
      - Findings including recommendations and best practices